Current Exhibitions

 Hotel Indigo | 24 West Franklin Street | Free & Open to the Public

-Maryland Art Place in partnership with Hotel Indigo Baltimore is pleased to present a solo exhibition by Maryland-based artist, Andrew Thorp.
-The exhibition is on view at Hotel Indigo, located at 24 West Franklin St. from May 3 - August 1, 2024.
-A public reception will take place Thursday, May 16 from 6 to 9 pm during the BROMO Art Walk.
+Maryland Art Place, in partnership with Hotel Indigo Baltimore is pleased to present a solo exhibition by Maryland-based artist, Heather Kirtland.
+The exhibition is on view at Hotel Indigo, located at 24 West Franklin St. from August 15 - November 14, 2024.
+A public reception will take place Wednesday, October 2 from 6 to 9 pm.

-Please join us on Thursday, May 16 from to 9 pm at Hotel Indigo for the opening reception celebrating the solo exhibition of Andrew Thorp.
+Please join us on Wednesday, October 2 from 6 to 9 pm at Hotel Indigo for the opening reception celebrating the solo exhibition of Heather Kirtland.
 Hotel Indigo is free and open to the public.
+Please visit Hotel Indigo website for hours of operation.

 Our Mission